Magento SEO Full Guide: Features, Tips, and Best Practices

 Magento Search Engine Optimization: Best Practices To Follow

-From implementing an SEO-friendly URL structure to adding SEO extensions, here are some SEO companies' best practices to give your e-store that extra nudge in improving your search ranking and website traffic.
+From implementing an SEO-friendly URL structure to adding SEO extensions, here are the SEO best practices to improve your eCommerce site’s search ranking and website traffic:

 2. Write Unique Product Descriptions